Medication-Assisted Treatment Clinic

 Beyond opioid addiction, MAT can also be effective during addiction treatment for other forms of drug or alcohol addiction.
-We treat addiction with FDA-approved medicines (like buprenorphine) to help you focus on your recovery.
-We also prescribe medicines such as naltrexone (Vivitrol), a combination of buprenorphine and naloxone (suboxone).
-At our Mason center, we also prescribe methadone when medically indicated.
+We treat addiction with FDA-approved medicines (like suboxone treatment) to help you focus on your recovery.
+We also prescribe medicines such as naltrexone (Vivitrol treatment), a combination of buprenorphine and naloxone (suboxone).
+At our Mason center, we also prescribe methadone treatment when medically indicated.

 Benefits of Medication-Assisted Treatments

-Our goal at BrightView is to provide drug abuse treatment options that will help you achieve long-term recovery.
-In addition to addiction medicine, your treatment plan will focus on your overall mental health.
-We incorporate both individual and group therapy in our treatment services so that you can address the challenges that come along with the disease of addiction.
+Our goal at BrightView is to provide addiction treatment options that will help you achieve long-term recovery.
+In addition to addiction medicine, your treatment plan will focus on your overall wellbeing, including your mental health.
+We incorporate both individual and group therapy in our addiction treatment services so that you can address the challenges that come along with the disease of addiction.

-Successful buprenorphine treatment eases the effects of opioid abuse including:
+Successful Suboxone Treatment eases the effects of opioid abuse including:

 Excessive Substance Use

 Other Symptoms Of Addiction

-Research shows that when combined with counseling and therapies, MAT can successfully treat substance abuse disorders.
+Research shows that when combined with counseling and therapies, MAT can successfully treat substance use disorders.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) notes that medication-assisted treatment can also help sustain recovery.
 MAT is proven to not only be clinically effective but has also been shown to significantly reduce the need for inpatient detoxification services for individuals addicted to opioids in prescription pain medication or heroin use.
-Substance abuse treatment providers that use MAT must also include behavioral therapies and counseling into their treatment programs.
+Substance use disorder treatment providers that use MAT must also include behavioral therapies and counseling into their treatment programs.